NixOS in The Wild

 Nginx and its Temporary Folders

 temporary folders can change in peculiar circumstances.
-On NixOS, there is a chance that the user nginx
+There is a chance that

 using the option services.nginx.enable